Mary Lee Settle was born 29 July 1918, and died 27 September 2005

 - I want them to know that it takes a great deal longer than they might be prepared for.
 There’s no formula and there is no such thing as an easy life after fame comes.
 You are still in a room alone; you are still facing the white paper.
 There’s no difference.

 - I write travel essays to sing for my supper when I want to go someplace.
 I write memoirs because they come to me and it’s time to remember.

 - If you set out to write for money and fame, as Freud said writers did, then you should sell junk bonds or shoot somebody instead.
 It’s easier.

-Mary Lee Settle was an American writer who won the 1978 National Book Award for her novel Blood Tie.
-She was a founder of the annual PEN/Faulkner Award for Fiction
+Mary Lee Settle was an American author.
+She wrote the critically acclaimed Beulah Quintet—a historical fiction that traced events from Cromwellian England to 20th-century West Virginia.
+She won the 1978 National Book Award for her novel Blood Tie.
+Settle was a founder of the annual PEN/Faulkner Award for Fiction.

 Please click here for our Literary Birthday Calendar